connexcs/docs/ratecard.md

 4. Notes (Public)
 5. Users can select Public options from the checklist.
 6. Users can select the “Force Presentation” from the dropdown menu.
 The options include: Default, Single Rate, IntER, IntRA etc.
-7. Users can also add “Dialing” information.
+7. Users can also add “Dialling” information.

 <img src="https://raw.githubusercontent.com/digipigeon/connexcs-user-docs/master/img/edit-provider-card.png" alt="edit-provider-card"/>